 A regulated field of healthcare devoted to the diagnosis and treatment of problems in the body's bones, joints, muscles, ligaments, nerves and connective tissues.
-Osteopaths are concerned with how well all these parts function together as a whole unit.
+Osteopaths are concerned with how well all these parts function together.

 Treatment restores normal movement and function using a combination of gentle massage, muscle stretching, joint mobilisations, and joint manipulations as appropriate.
 We may also suggest exercises, or changes to lifestyle and body use to prevent the problem recurring.

 Medical Acupuncture is a treatment technique involving the insertion of fine needles.
 It is an adaptation of Chinese Acupuncture using modern knowledge of anatomy, physiology and pathology and the principles of evidence based medicine.